Baked Chocolate Glazed Donuts are a combination of crisp-on-the-outside and soft-in-the-middle dark chocolate cake donut and a super sweet glaze.

 Pin it to your BREAKFAST BOARD to SAVE it for later!

-Baked Chocolate Glazed Donuts are best enjoyed with an espresso, don’t you agree?
+Baked Chocolate Glazed Donuts are best enjoyed with coffee or an espresso, don’t you agree?
 I’m about to blow your mind.
 What about chocolate donuts that are made with a bit of espresso powder in the batter served along side an espresso.
 Now we’re talking!

 How to make Baked Chocolate Glazed Donuts: